-Last Mile Delivery 2021: Trends, Challenges, Best Software
+What Is Last Mile Delivery in 2024?
+Trends and Best Software

 The last mile delivery market has been growing and will continue to do so as eCommerce and e-tail are gaining traction.
 By now, everyone is well aware that the pandemic pushed eCommerce adoption forward.
 And this has lead to an unprecedented spike in demand for last mile carriers and last mile delivery companies.